Maserati: Motorsport

 The Maserati brothers were among the pioneers of motorsport, having participated in numerous races in the early 1920s.

 In 1922, the Maserati brothers were appointed to manage the racing activities of the Turin-based Diatto company, with Alfieri Maserati as their lead driver.
 However, after just three years, due to debt, the Piedmontese manufacturer withdrew from racing.

 The first Maserati-branded car was the 1926 Tipo 26, a racing car derived from the Diatto 30 Sport, equipped with a new 1.5-liter inline-eight engine producing 120 hp.
 It made its racing debut at the 1926 Targa Florio, taking a class victory and ninth place overall.

 In 1926, Mario Maserati, the only brother who had chosen an artistic career over a racing career, designed the famous Trident logo, inspired by the Fountain of Neptune in Bologna.

 In the following years, Maserati established itself in motor racing, achieving significant successes such as the 1928 Coppa dell'Etna and its first historic international victory in 1929 at the Tripoli Grand Prix, with the Maserati Tipo V4 16-cylinder driven by Borzacchini, who set a new world speed record in the Cremona 10 km race at 247.933 km/h.
 However, in 1932, Alfieri Maserati died due to injuries sustained in a car accident five years earlier, and Ernesto Maserati abandoned his racing career to oversee the technical side of the company alongside Ettore, while Bindo, the second-born of the Maserati brothers, became president.

 In 1937, Maserati was acquired by Modena-based entrepreneur Adolfo Orsi, who in 1939 moved the headquarters from Bologna to Modena, where they remain today.
 The three brothers remained with the company under Orsi's direction for another 10 years in the engineering department.

 Adolfo Orsi moved the production of Maserati cars from Bologna to Modena in 1940, close to his steelworks and his spark plug factory.

 It was precisely in those years, 1939 and 1940, that Maserati won the Indianapolis 500-Mile Race.
 Wilbur Shaw won driving a Maserati 8CTF named the 'Boyle Special'.

-Since the early 1950s, Maserati has participated in numerous competitions through its sports division Maserati Corse, initially competing in Formula Grand Prix, then in Formula 1, where it won two Formula One World Drivers' Championship, but also in Endurance races until the end of the 1960s.
+Since the early 1950s, Maserati has participated in numerous competitions through its sports division Maserati Corse, including Formula 1, in which Juan Manuel Fangio won the 1957 World Championship of Drivers, and also in Endurance races until the end of the 1960s.
 Only in 2004 did Maserati return to compete in an official championship, specifically in the FIA GT Championship with the Maserati MC12, developed based closely on the Ferrari Enzo.

-Maserati has been competing in Formula E since 2022 and in the GT2 European Series since 2023.
+Maserati has been competing in Formula E since 2022 until 2025 and in the GT2 European Series since 2023.